Damp and Condensation

-One of the most frequent problems encountered in the home is damp.
+Damp is one of the most common problems found in the home.
 It can cause mould on walls and furniture and can cause wooden window frames to rot.
-Whatever the cause, damp can be bad for health of people living in a property and therefore it is important to get advice if you think your home is affected.
+It can be bad for health of people living in a property and it’s important to get advice if you think your home is affected.

 Damp can come from:

 - water spilling from a blocked gutter

 - rain coming through holes in roofs where a tile or slate is missing

 - rising damp due to a defective or missing damp course* (if your home is newly-built it could be damp because water used during its construction e.g. in plaster is still drying out)

 If you do not see any of these telltale signs then damp could be caused by condensation.

 What is condensation?